Skip to contents

 X

-A numeric matrix or data.frame.
-Each row is a sample spectrum, and each column is a chemical shift variable.
+Numeric matrix or data.frame.
+Each row is a sample spectrum and each column is a variable (e.g. chemical shift point or bin).

 iref